-They’re all big contenders when it comes to the world of cake decorating.
+Modeling chocolate, fondant, and gum paste are all big contenders when it comes to the world of cake decorating.
 But what exactly are each of these three confectionery concoctions?
 Here’s a brief primer.

-Like fondant, gum paste is a pliable dough which is often used for cake decorating.
-However, instead of gelatin it is made using egg whites, confectioners’ sugar, and shortening.
+Like fondant, gum paste is a pliable dough that is often used for cake decorating.
+However, instead of gelatin, it is made using egg whites, confectioners’ sugar, and shortening.
 It can be rolled quite thin and is ideal for creating hand-modeled flowers or other intricate decorations.
 While fondant will remain soft, gum paste dries quite hard and is better suited for decoration on a cake than for, say, covering an entire cake.